danielleberre/satpractitionermanisfesto/README.md

 ## Experimental results should include comparison with the state-of-the-art

-The community has established regular competitive events to publicly promote state-of-the art systems.
+The community has established regular competitive events to publicly promote state-of-the-art systems.
 It is expected that experimental results, about benchmarks or solvers, includes state-of-the-art systems highlighted during recent competitive events.
-The comparison could also include reference systems (widely used systems which might no longer be considered as state-of-the-art).
+The comparison could also include reference systems (widely used systems which might no longer be considered state of the art).

-In order to better understand the contribution to the state-of-the-art, and since competition results provide a large resource of independent experiments, is also advisable to include a comparison to top performing solvers of one of the last competitive events on exactly the benchmarks of this event.
+In order to better understand the contribution to the state of the art, and since competition results provide a large resource of independent experiments, is also advisable to include a comparison to top performing solvers of one of the last competitive events on exactly the benchmarks of this event.